Small-Batch Fig Jam (No Pectin, Just Ripe Summer Figs)

 Luckily, fresh figs are so sweet and flavorful, offering a chewy flesh, a soft body, and a seeded inside that melts in your mouth.
 It seems like I’ve heard about nearby fig trees and the health benefits of figs themselves more this summer than I have in the past.
 That, I can say, I am grateful for.
 Figs are rich in fiber, high in potassium, iron, and calcium, and are fat-free, sodium-free, and cholesterol-free.
 Really?
 I was meant to love figs. And use them in my kitchen.

-So there was my answer: quick jam.
+So there was my answer: homemade fig jam.
 Done, dusted, delicious.
 Let me say, the fig jam is a winner.
 Don’t waste those good, ripe fruits you have in your kitchen; make some jam, top some toast, and share with friends.
 Still have too many figs, peaches, blueberries, or other fruits left over from the summer?
-Preserve them (if you have time) or try freezing them.
+This small-batch fig jam is especially useful when you’ve got too many ripe figs on hand and not enough time for canning.

 How to Make Fast and Easy Fig Jam